Kukochako/-CSE-464-2023---kdjarme-asu.edu/README.md

    * **Parameter(s):**
      - String srcLabel - contains the name of the vertex where the search will originate from
      - String dstLabel - contains the name of the vertex where the search will end at
+     - Algorithm Algo - contains enumerated value that determines which search algorithm to use.
+Can be be wither "DFS" or "BFS"

    * **Output:**
      - MyPath object that contains a path starting from the srcLabel to dstLabel.
 If a path from scrLabel to dstLabel cannot be found, null value will be returned.